Nebraska Revised Statute 23-1901

 (d) Make estimates of the cost of all labor and material which shall be necessary for the construction of all bridges and improvements upon public highways, inspect all of the work and materials placed in any such public improvements, and make a report in writing to the county board with a statement in regard to whether the same comply with the plans, specifications, and detail drawings of the county board prepared for such work or improvements and under which the contract was let; and

 (e) Have charge and general supervision of work or improvements authorized by the county board, inspect all materials, direct the work, and make a report of each piece of work to the county board.

 The county engineer or surveyor shall also have such other and further powers as are necessarily incident to the general powers granted.

 (5) In counties having a population of one hundred fifty thousand inhabitants or more, the county engineer shall appoint a full-time county surveyor.
 The county surveyor shall perform all the duties prescribed in sections 23-1901 to 23-1913 and any other duties assigned to him or her by the county engineer.
-The county surveyor shall be a registered land surveyor as provided in sections 81-8,108 to 81-8,127.
+The county surveyor shall be a registered land surveyor as provided in the Land Surveyors Regulation Act.

 - Laws 1905, c.
 50, § 1, p.
 295;